Accessibility Policy 2024

 Accessible and companion seating must be booked over the phone.
 If you require assistance, our Call Centre is open Tuesday to Sunday from 10am to 5pm at 416-599-2033 or 1-888-258-8433.

-ASL sign language is also available at select events, and on-demand for our Industry programming.
+ASL sign language is also available on-demand for our Industry programming.
 Industry delegates can contact registration@tiff.net for assistance.

 Films screened at the Festival are yet to have their theatrical release, and public release dates could be months or years away.
-Many films may still be in production and not in their final theatrical release format; this may present challenges with the availability of accessible film formats.
-The decision to provide closed captions for a film remains at the discretion of the film’s rights holder or studio.
+Many films may still be in production and not in their final theatrical release format and may present challenges with the availability of accessible film formats.
+The decision to closed-caption a film remains at the discretion of the film’s rights holder or studio.
 TIFF actively encourages filmmakers to provide accessible formats for their films where possible.

 What are lobby passes?